davidenoma/moka/README.md

 ## 📋 Configuration
 - **genotype_prefix:** Prefix for genotype data files.
-- **weights_type:** Text string ype of bridge weights to be used e.g. "eqtl", "imaging"
+- **weights_type:** Text string for type of bridge weights to be used e.g. "eqtl", "imaging"
 - **genotype_file_path:** Path to genotype data files.
 - **weight_file:** Path to weight files used for association tests.
 - **disgenet_reference_file:** External disease database specific gene-disease associations from https://disgenet.org [For gene disease associations only!]